agileobjects/AgileMapper/docs/src/query-projection/Join-Entities.md

 AgileMapper recognises this sort of relationship and projects via the join entity to the joined Type - in this case `StudentDto`.

-Projected joined entities are ordered using a join entity `Order` member if one exists, otherwise by using the joined Type's identifier.
+Projected joined entities are ordered using a join entity `Order` or `DateCreated` member if one exists, otherwise by using the joined Type's identifier.
 In this case because `CourseStudent` has no `Order` member, `Student.Id` will be used.